xpersky/Custom/README.md

 # Custom Magento 2.3.5 Module

 Uses https://openweathermap.org/api to provide weather information in Lublin
-Cron runs its schedule every 10 minutes to fetch actual weather information
+Cron runs its schedule every 10 minutes to fetch current weather information
 Weather information is displayed in the footer
 Historical weather data can be accessed from Magento admin backend